Quick comparison

 Premium plan£5/mo (TopCashback Plus)

 TopCashback is the UK's highest-rated cashback site and generally pays the highest rates.
-They operate a genuinely free model — unlike Quidco, there's no monthly fee and no commission cut on the basic plan.
+They operate a genuinely free model: unlike Quidco, there is no monthly fee and no commission cut on the basic plan.

 Sign Up Free